mk-fg/lafs-backup-tool/README.md

 	in any newer ones, which are guaranteed to stay intact.

-* If any debug logging was enabled, these logs should be purged, as they may leak various info about the paths and file/dir metadata.
+* If any debug logging was enabled, these logs should be purged, as they may leak various info about the paths and source file/dir metadata.

 One should also (naturally) beware of dbm (if it doesn't get removed), filesystem or underlying block device (e.g. solid-state drives) retaining the